AnelMusic/anelmusic.github.io/posts/prompt-caching.md

     return json.dumps(obj, sort_keys=True, separators=(",", ":"))
 ```

-Treat tool schemas like an API contract: versioned, deterministic, stable.
-If you must change tool definitions, do it as a deliberate version bump and accept that you are warming a new cache.
+Treat tool schemas as an API contract: versioned, deterministic, stable.
+If you must modify tool definitions, do so as a deliberate version increment and accept that you are warming a new cache.

-## 6) OpenAI implementation (Responses API): build for reuse, measure for regressions
+## 6. Implementation on OpenAI (Responses API)

-Prompt caching is automatic, but production systems require two additional pieces:
+Prompt caching is automatic, but production systems require two additional components:

 1. Prompt construction that preserves a reusable prefix
 2. Instrumentation so regressions are detectable

-### Always log cache usage
+### Logging Cache Usage

 ```python
 def cache_stats(resp):